Student Conduct

 In rare circumstances, a student may be allowed to negotiate a mutually agreed upon withdrawal for a specified period.
 Other conditions may also need to be met prior to application for re-enrollment.
 Such conditions will be provided to the student in writing at the time of the negotiated withdrawal.

-A student requesting readmission will be required to meet with the executive director for student and residential life or designee prior to approval of the student’s petition for readmission.
+A student requesting readmission will be required to meet with the director for campus life or designee prior to approval of the student’s petition for readmission.
 The student must be academically eligible for readmission to NDSCS and may be required to pass a criminal background check at the student’s expense prior to readmission.

 9.7 Interim Actions

-In the interest of safety and security, interim actions may be implemented by the executive director for student and residential life prior to a completed investigation or conduct hearing.
+In the interest of safety and security, interim actions may be implemented by the director for campus life prior to a completed investigation or conduct hearing.
 Specific actions will be based on the circumstances of the allegations and may include but are not limited to: no contact orders, housing/workplace changes, restriction of privileges, or temporary emergency suspension.

 9.8 Crimes of Violence